 Because, sometimes, we are what our adversaries make of us.
 Because Gatō only needed Zabuza to neutralize Kakashi.
 He isn't afraid of one little pink-haired genin.
 But even mice will bite when cornered.
 A story of where fear drives the most vulnerable member of Team Seven.

-A/N: So, while I was away, I received another lovely fanart, which was almost enough to make me nostalgic enough for FKftD to consider writing a one-shot epilogue.
+A/N: So, while I was away I received another lovely fanart, which was almost enough to make me nostalgic enough for FKftD to consider writing a one-shot epilogue.
 Almost.
 But then I came to my senses.
-You might have ended up with something as belief-wrecking as To Set A Watchman, so that nostalgia produced this instead.
+You might have ended up with something as belief-wrecking as To Set A Watchman, so be grateful that nostalgia produced this instead.
 I apologize for nothing.

 Sakura shadowed Tazuna through the decrepit settlement, feeling disgusted and being ashamed by that disgust.
 Everything was worn and dirty, from the buildings to the people, and there was a small, alarmed voice in her head shrilling, Don't touch anything!